-A dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.
+The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
+This involved co-ordinating care with the dental hygienist and providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.

-Records showed patients with more severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.
+Patients with more severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.